 Diasporas do matter and play an important role for both host countries and countries of origin.
 But the capacity of Diasporas and migrants in general is very much ignored, causing damaging economic and social consequences accross generations and for societies.
 Breaking this Vicious Circle is crucial!

-The Diasporas as a group constitutes individuals with valuable skills, experiences and resources.
-The characteristics of migrants in general often reveals individuals whose potentials have already been out-lined during the early course of emigration, thus the very potentials of emigrating (to actually leave the world which they are familiar to for new territories) rests on a range of capacity factors, such as resources (e.g. financial conditions and educational background), social network (supporting family members and friends, contacts in general), and not at least determination to succeed with their plans.
+For the Benefit of All The characteristics of migrants in general often reveals individuals whose potentials have already been out-lined during the early course of emigration, thus the very potentials of emigrating (to actually leave the world which they are familiar to for new territories) rests on a range of capacity factors, such as resources (e.g. financial conditions and educational background), social network (supporting family members and friends, contacts in general), and not at least determination to succeed with their plans.

-To utilize the capacity of Diasporas and migrants in general both host countries and countries of origin should optimize the conditions - for them to achieve the win-win-win effect where both migrants, host countries and countries of origin gain.
+Win-win-win effect vs. Risks But to utilize the capacity of diasporas and migrants in general both host countries and countries of origin should optimize the conditions - for them to achieve the win-win-win effect where both migrants, host countries and countries of origin gain.
 If ignored or just taken as a to-big-risk, the cost for society will raise in unproportional levels as the potential benefits from it will be lost and the economic and social expenses will remain high just to master the consequenses.